shwetank/extension-docs/tut_basics.md

 ## Introduction

-Making extensions for Opera 15 and above is really easy.
-If you are already familiar with making Google Chrome extensions, then you will be right at home, as Opera 15 (and above) uses the Chromium extensions architecture (with some minor differences).
+Making extensions for Opera 15+ is really easy.
+If you are already familiar with making Google Chrome extensions, then you will be right at home, as Opera 15+ uses the Chromium extensions architecture (with some minor differences).
 And even if you aren't, Opera extensions are still easy — they are made using open web technologies, plus some specific APIs to tap into browser functionality.

 In this article we'll put together a simple example extension to show you how it works.